joomla/Manual/docs/building-extensions/plugins/plugin-events/content.md

 None.

+## onContentNormaliseRequestData

+### Description

+This is an event which is raised during the process of handling submitted form data through Controllers and Models to the database.
+It is triggered by the Controller before the submitted form data (usually an array sent by the browser within a `jform` HTTP POST parameter) has been filtered and validated.
+The array of data is cast into a PHP `object` which is then passed as a parameter in the event.
+As PHP objects are always passed by reference, plugins listening for this event can modify the submitted form data.

+### Event Arguments

+The event class \Joomla\CMS\Event\Model\NormaliseRequestDataEvent has the following arguments:

+- **`context`** - The context of the content being passed to the plugin.
+This is the component name and name of item (e.g. com_content.article, com_contact.contact, com_users.user).
+Use this to check whether you are in the desired context for the plugin.

+- **`data`** - The data in the fields of the submitted form, passed as a PHP object.
+You can access properties of this object using, for example, `$data->title`; the properties available will depend on what type of `data` is being passed.
+If you set any of these properties then they will be modified in the form data, and (most likely) persisted in the database.

+- **`form`** - The Joomla `Form` instance, as described in [how Joomla forms work](../../../general-concepts/forms/how-forms-work.md).

+### Return Value

+None.

 ## onContentBeforeValidateData

 When handling data submitted in a POST from a Joomla form, this event is triggered by the Model just before it applies the validation rules.